 Up to five items per week.

-What kinds of items are available through Interlibrary Loan?
+What kinds of items are available through Clover?

 Books, articles, DVDs, sound recordings, and microfilm reels of newspapers or other documents.